HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/administration/authentication/oidc_configuration.md

       existingSecretClientSecretKey: ""
 ```

 Replace the sample values or placeholders with the actual values you gathered from your IdP configuration.
-For more details on the values and their meaning, see the [Configuration - OIDC configuration](../../deployment/configuration/index.md#oidc-configuration).
+For more details on the values you can use, see the [Configuration - OIDC configuration](../../deployment/configuration/index.md#oidc-configuration).

 ## User sessions